Ben-G/Website/content/post/24-Flux-iOS.md

 All of this means that our app puts a lot of effort into managing state.
 Any mutation within the app results in more or less the following steps:

-1. Update state in local object
+1. Update state in local object.
-2. Update UI
+2. Update UI.
-3. Update database
+3. Update database.
-4. Enqueue change that will be sent to server upon available network connection
+4. Enqueue change that will be sent to server upon available network connection.
-5. **Notify other objects about state change**
+5. **Notify other objects about state change.**

 Though I plan on covering other aspects of our new architecture in future blog posts, I want to focus on the 5. step today. *How should we populate state updates within our app?*